 A Nerve conduction Study (NCS) is a test to measure the electrical function of nerves in the limbs.
 Electromyography (EMG) is a test to measure the electrical activity of muscles.

 These procedures are used to diagnose any trapped nerves or nerve damage you may have.

 Typical reasons you may be referred for NCS are carpal tunnel syndrome, foot or wrist drop, neck or low back pain following injury, sciatica, foot or arm numbness/weakness.
 The test is carried out on the arm or leg showing symptoms.

-Both tests are carried by a highly experienced consultant neurophysiologist.
-By talking to you and reading your doctors referral letter he will decide whether one or both of these tests are needed for your particular problem.
+Both tests are carried out by a highly experienced consultant neurophysiologist.
+By talking to you and reading your doctor's referral letter, he/she will decide whether one or both of these tests are needed for your particular problem.
 Both can be done at the same appointment so that you do not have to attend twice.